City Guide for: Muang Xay, Laos

 • Swimming in the Nam Ou River

-• Relaxing in a hammock and enjoying the scenery
+• Relaxing and enjoying the peaceful atmosphere

 Pak Ou Caves